Date & Time:

 In this way, actors learn the ins and outs of set and act as a team to work together to make the best possible product for their peers.
 This is a fantastic hands on learning experience, partaking in the film making process, as well as learning the insights to the world of film and television.

-Actors come away with set experience…and an edited demo scene.
+Actors come away with set experience…and raw material for a demo scene.

-Build your demo-reel with a scene professionally shot
+Build your demo-reel with a raw footage of a scene professionally shot

 Learn the necessary skills to work on set